Rishikesh63/Multiperpose-Project/README.md

 python manage.py migrate
 Start the Django development server: python manage.py runserver

 Navigate to the frontend directory: cd frontend
 Install dependencies:
 npm start
-Contributing
-Contributions are welcome!
-Please feel free to fork the repository, make pull requests, and submit issues if you encounter any problems or have suggestions for improvements.

-License
-This project is licensed under the MIT License.

-This README provides an overview of the project, its features, setup instructions for both the backend and frontend, guidelines for contributing, and license information.
-Feel free to customize it according to your project's specifics.